THU-IBCS/VsLFM-master/README.md

 # Results

-The maximum intensity projections of a fixed L929 cell with mitochondria labelling (TOM20-GFP) by LFM and VsLFM are exhibited below.
+The angular measurements and maximum intensity projections of a fixed L929 cell with mitochondria labelling (TOM20-GFP) by LFM and VsLFM are exhibited below.
 For more results and further analysis, please refer to the companion paper where this method first occurred [[paper]](unavaiable now)

 <img src="Images/Results.jpg">